A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Discussion and Open Problems

 \section{Discussion and Open Problems}

-We have provided improved complexity algorithms for constructing the Hausdorff Voronoi diagram of a family of non-crossing point clusters based on randomized incremental construction and point location.
-There is still a gap in the complexity of constructing the Hausdorff Voronoi diagram between our best $O(n\log^2{n})$ expected time algorithm and the well-known $\Omega(n\log{n})$ time lower bound.
+We have provided algorithms of improved complexity for constructing the Hausdorff Voronoi diagram of a family of non-crossing clusters of points.
+These algorithms are based on randomized incremental construction and point location.
+There is still a gap in the complexity of constructing the Hausdorff Voronoi diagram between our $O(n\log^2{n})$ expected-time algorithm and the well-known $\Omega(n\log{n})$ time lower bound.
 An open problem is to close or reduce this gap.
-It is interesting that in the $L_{\infty}$ metric, a simple $O(n\log{n})$-time $O(n)$-space algorithm, based on plane sweep, is known~\cite{linftyISVD2011}.
-In parallel, we are considering the application of the randomized incremental construction paradigm through history graphs.
-In future research we plan to consider families of arbitrary point clusters that may be crossing.
-In this case, the size of the diagram can vary from linear to quadratic, and therefore, an output-sensitive algorithm is most desirable.
-Another direction for research is to study the problem for clusters of segments, clusters of convex polygons or other shapes, rather than clusters of points.
+It is interesting that in the $L_{\infty}$ metric a simple $O(n\log{n})$-time $O(n)$-space algorithm is known~\cite{PX15}, which is based on a two-phase plane sweep.
+In future research, we plan to consider families of arbitrary clusters that may be crossing.
+In this case, the size of the diagram can vary from linear to quadratic, and therefore, an output-sensitive approach would be most desirable.